Berlin police bust 16th birthday party amid coronavirus lockdown | DW | 13.04.2020

-Police in Berlin reported they had broken up a large birthday party gathering overnight into Monday.
+Police in Berlin broke up a large birthday gathering in the early hours of Monday that violated Germany's social distancing restrictions.

 A 16-year-old girl was celebrating with 31 other people at an apartment in the German capital's central Mitte neighborhood.
 The girl's mother had apparently rented the property especially for the occasion.